-The Big decision - Stay with gas or electrify
+The Big decision - Stay with gas or electrify with a Heat Pump Water Heater (240V or 120V)

 ***Recommendation – Because the recovery (measured in “First Hour Rating” or “FHR”) of the 120V Heat Pump water heaters is significantly slower than gas, upsize the tank 2 fold compared to the gas tank that you are replacing.